nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 specified by users while the event list is used to accommodate different events specified by users.

-While both task list and event list can be updated independently by their corresponding commands (e.g. `add_task`, `delete_event`), there are some SOChedule-Level commands listed as follows that can act on both task list and event list
+While both task list and event list can be updated independently by their corresponding commands (e.g. `add_task`, `delete_event`), there are some SOChedule-Level commands listed as follows that can act on both task list and event list:

 * `clear`
 * `summary`